RPP for Student Participants

 Why are different studies available to different people?

-There are several possibilities: the study may be over, meaning that the researchers are finished collecting information from students; there may not be any available time slots at the current time; or you may have different eligibility.
+There are several possibilities: the study may be over, meaning that the researchers are finished collecting information from students; there may not be any available time slots at the moment; or you may have different eligibility.
 Note: If you are not eligible to participate in a study due to particular prerequisites, it may not be visible to you on the RPP system.

 How are units of participation credited?